quonic/SpyPlayer/README.md

   - [x] Artist
   - [ ] Album
   - [ ] Genre
+- [x] Supported operating systems
+  - [ ] Windows - It should compile, but I can't verify that it works as OpenGL is not supported on Windows in my VM's
+  - [x] Linux - Daily tested on Fedora 40
 - [ ] Other things I haven't figured out yet

 ## Contributions